 - 1. A bachelor's degree from an accredited institution of higher education. - 2.
 A minimum grade point average of 2.8 on a 4.0 scale on all undergraduate coursework. - 3.
-Demonstration of undergraduate-level competencies in Accounting, Economics, and Statistics.\
+Scores from either the Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE) General Test.
+Applicants accepted into the partner program may be considered for a GMAT/GRE Waiver. - 4.
+Demonstration of undergraduate-level competencies in Accounting, Economics, and Statistics. - 5.
+Application and acceptance into the relevant partner program.